-CMS - central metering system-secondary system with one centralized meter.
-A metering system that is centrally located on the consumer side of the demarcation point to an embedded supply authority owned transformer, without a secondary breaker or switch, that to supplyies any number of one or more consumer services on the same premise.
+CMS - central metering system-secondary system with one centralized meter located on the consumer side of the demarcation point to an embedded supply authority owned transformer without a secondary breaker or switch to supply any number of consumer services on the same premise.

-Demarcation point- the physical location where consumer owned electrical infrastructure interfaces interconnects with the supply authority's distribution system.
+Demarcation point- the physical location where consumer owned electrical infrastructure interfaces with the supply authority's distribution system.